-- I = Determined by the Board to be independent under the NYSE Listed Company Rules - Not standing for reelection at the 2014 Annual Shareholders' Meeting
+- Not standing for reelection at the 2014 Annual Shareholders' Meeting

 Compensation of the Directors

 As described below, the base compensation for Outside Directors consists of a Share award and an annual retainer.
 During fiscal 2014, Michael T. Duke, C. Douglas McMillon, and S. Robson Walton received compensation only for their services as Associates of our company and not in their capacities as directors.